railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 * Rails Navigation, Links and Routers: Jason Draper

 We were also lucky to to have two bonus inspirational presentations by Diana Kimball and Jessica McKellar.
 To a beautiful slide deck, Diana shared a story of her own journey into programming, from a state of complete intimidation to confidence and joy.
-Jessica gave a strong, encouraging speech about the steps beginners could take after the workshop and projects they could undertake to further their self-development as programmers.
+Jessica gave a strong, encouraging speech about the steps beginners could take after the workshop to further their self-development as programmers.

 ## Feedback